1It was after the death of Saul, when David had returned from the slaughter of the Amalekites, David stayed in Ziklag for two days.

 25You know Abner the son of Ner, that he came to deceive you and to know your going out and your coming in and to know all that you are doing.”

-26When Joab came out from David, he sent messengers after Abner, and they brought him back from the well of Sirah, but David did not know it.
+26When Joab came out from David, he sent messengers after Abner, and they brought him back from the cistern at Sirah, but David did not know it.

-27And when Abner returned to Hebron, Joab took him aside into the middle of the gateway to speak with him privately, and struck him there in the abdomen, and he died on account of the blood of Asahel his brother.
+27And when Abner returned to Hebron, Joab took him aside into the inner part of the gate to speak with him privately, and struck him there in the abdomen, and he died on account of the blood of Asahel his brother.

 28And afterward when David heard it, he said, “I and my kingdom are guiltless before Yahweh forever from the blood of Abner the son of Ner.

-29May it alight on the head of Joab and on all his father’s house!
-Let there not fail from the house of Joab one who has a bodily discharge, or who is a leper, or who holds a crutch, or who falls by the sword, or who lacks bread.”
+29May it fall on the head of Joab and on all his father’s house!
+Let there not fail from the house of Joab one who has a bodily discharge, or who is a leper, or who holds a spindle, or who falls by the sword, or who lacks bread.”

 30So Joab and Abishai his brother killed Abner because he had killed their brother Asahel at Gibeon in the battle.

-36And all the people took notice of it and it was good in their eyes, just as whatever the king did was good in the eyes of all the people.
+36And all the people took notice of it and it was good in their eyes, just as all the king did was good in the eyes of all the people.

 37So all the people and all Israel understood that day that it had not been the will of the king to kill Abner the son of Ner.

-39And this day I am weak, though anointed king; and these men, the sons of Zeruiah, are too hard for me.
-May Yahweh reward the evildoer according to his wickedness.”
+39And today I am weak, though anointed king, and these men, the sons of Zeruiah, are too hard for me.
+May Yahweh repay the evildoer according to his wickedness.”

-1When Saul’s son heard that Abner was dead in Hebron, his hands became feeble and all Israel was terrified.
+1When Saul’s son heard that Abner was dead in Hebron, his hands became feeble and all Israel was troubled.

-2Saul’s son had two men who were captains of raiding bands; the name of the one was Baanah and the name of the other Rechab, the sons of Rimmon the Beerothite of the children of Benjamin (for Beeroth also is reckoned to Benjamin,
+2Saul’s son had two men who were commanders of raiding bands; the name of the one was Baanah and the name of the other Rechab, the sons of Rimmon the Beerothite of the children of Benjamin, for Beeroth is also reckoned to Benjamin,

-3even though the original Beerothites fled to Gittaim and have lived as foreigners there until this day).
+3even though the original Beerothites fled to Gittaim and have been resident aliens there until this day.

 4(Now Jonathan, Saul’s son, had a son who was crippled in his feet.
-He was five years old when the news came from Jezreel about Saul and Jonathan, and his nurse took him up and fled.
+He was five years old when the news came from Jezreel about Saul and Jonathan, and his nurse lifted him up and fled.
 But it happened that as she hurried to flee that he fell and became lame.
-His name was Mephibosheth.)
+His name was Mephibosheth).

 5Now the sons of Rimmon the Beerothite, Rechab and Baanah, set out, and about the heat of the day arrived at the house of Ish-bosheth as he took his rest at noon.

-6And they came there into the midst of the house as if to get wheat and they struck him in the belly; then Rechab and Baanah his brother escaped.
+6And they came into the midst of the house as if to get wheat and they struck him in the belly.
+Then Rechab and Baanah his brother escaped.

 7Now they had come into the house while he was lying on his bed in his bedroom, and they struck him and killed him and beheaded him and took his head and traveled on the Arabah road all night.